openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Table 1: OpenID for Verifiable Presentations `response_type` values

-If any other Response Type values is used, the behavior with respect to the VP Token is unspecified.
+The behavior with respect to the VP Token is unspecified for any other individual Response Type value, or a combination of Response Type values.

 ## Response Parameters {#response-parameters}